14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 6. Enjoy The Local Produce

-Another good stop for those that enjoy wine is the Podobuče village, where there is also a beach.
-Travelers can stay at the local inn, Konoba Molovran and feast upon the local produce in the tavern below.
+Another good stop for wine lovers is the Podobuče village, which also has a beach.
+Travelers can stay at the local inn, Konoba Molovran, and feast upon the local produce in the tavern below.

 Wine lovers might also want to make their way out to the Vino Špaleta in Kuna.
 They sell delicious rose wines as well as locally crafted olive oils.